philips-software/helm-charts/hsp-observability/README.md

 ## API Key

-The exporter needs to authenticate with the regional OTLP endpoint.
-The API Key obtained from the HSP Managed Obervability team should be saved in a secret called `hsp-observability` in the `key` field:
+he exporter must authenticate with the regional OTLP endpoint using the API key provided by the HSP Managed Observability team.

+Store this API key in a Kubernetes secret named hsp-observability with the key field set to api_key.

 ### Example secret.yaml